fbarikzehi/windows-form-demo/README.md

 # windows-form-demo
-This is sample demo project for c# and windows form.
+This is a sample demo project for c# and windows form.

 ## Requirements